 “The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:

 “It is suggested that you address him as follows:

 C/O Japanese Red Cross, Tokyo, Japan

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded you as soon as it is received.

 “Chief Information Bureau

-In September 1944, the sound of planes was heard by the POWs, but the sound was different from that made by Japanese planes.
-The POWs looked to the sky and saw planes fly over the prison.
-It was the first American planes they had seen in almost three years.
+On September 21, 1944, the sound of planes was heard by the POWs, but the sound was different from that made by Japanese planes.
+The POWs looked to the sky and saw planes fly over the prison and saw the first American planes they had seen in almost three years.
 The air raids increased each day going from once or twice a day to every fifteen minutes.
-The POWs believed that with the appearance of the planes there would no more transfers of POWs to Japan.
+The POWs believed that with the appearance of the planes there would be no more transfers of POWs to Japan.
 They were wrong.

 October 11, 1944, 1775 POWs were marched to the Port Area of Manila.
 When his POW group arrived at the pier, they boarded the Arisan Maru.
 At 4:00 P.M., while they boarded the ship air raid sirens were heard, but the guards continued to make them enter hold #2.
 200 POWs could not fit into the hold so they were put into the forward hold.
 They were packed in so tightly that they could not move.
 Along the sides of the hold were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.